What is hybrid project management?

 Traditional project management

-Agile software development further has two prime frameworks to manage projects: Scrum and Kanban.
+Agile project management is ideal for projects with changing requirements or deliverables that can be improved.
+Agile software development also has two primary frameworks for project management: Scrum and Kanban.
 Scrum includes working in fixed-length iterations known as sprints, whereas Kanban uses WIP limits to commit to work based on the team’s capacity in small repetitive cycles.

 3. Hybrid project management